-- (1) This section does not apply to housing provided for the purpose of emergency response, including firefighting, rescue, and evacuation, and support activities directly aiding response such as utilities, communications, and medical operations, if: - (A) The employer is a government entity; or - (B) The housing is provided temporarily by a private employer and is necessary to conduct the emergency response operations. - (2) Subsections (c), (d), (e), and (g) do not apply to residents who maintained a household together prior to residing in employer-provided housing, such as family members, when no other persons outside the household are present. - (3) This section does not apply to employees with occupational exposure as defined by section 5199, when covered by that section. - (4) This section does not apply to employer-provided housing used exclusively to house COVID-19 cases or where a housing unit houses one employee.
+- (1) This section does not apply to housing provided for the purpose of emergency response, including firefighting, rescue, and evacuation, and support activities directly aiding response such as utilities, communications, and medical operations, if: - (A) The employer is a government entity; or - (B) The housing is provided temporarily by a private employer and is necessary to conduct the emergency response operations. - (2) This section does Subsections (c), (d), (e), and (g) do-not apply to housing in which all residents who-maintained a household together prior to residing in employer-provided housing, such as family members, when no other persons outside the household are present. - (3) This section does not apply to employees with occupational exposure as defined by section 5199, when covered by that section.